nvtkaszpir/3d-print/prusa-link-no-password/README.md

 - Tested only with Prusa Mini+ v5.1.2, for other printers/configs it probably requires additional headers or changed headers.
+- if caching enabled then some things are aggressively cached for 7 days.

 # Requirements